Joonlol/DojoHelper/README.md

 > A: Yes!
 Click this link to view a preview of the mod and all supported modes: [YouTube](https://youtu.be/FmI1B04Hnfs)

 - Q: Is this mod Safe to use?
 > A: Yes!
-This mod is entirely safe to use as this is a mere helper and aims to replicate regular human interactions
+This mod is entirely safe to use as this is a mere helper and aims to replicate regular human interactions.

+- Q: Would you recommend using this to complete my daily faction challenges?
+> A: Of course!
+Since this mod helps out the player you can without worry keep the mod to use it to help you with the various daily faction quests.

 - Q: Can I use this on any computer/account/network?
 > A: Yes!
-This mod is not license based as it is entirely free to use, so you can use this on any Windows, MacOS, Linux, Ethernet/WiFi and Minecraft account as you wish.
+This mod is not license based as it is entirely free to use, however to prevent the mod getting relabled with potential malware I rely on a CDN network (Similar to Skyblock Extras) to provide the features to the Player.

 - Q: What ping is this for?
 > A: Any ping!
 If you have low ping but are simply struggling with the dojo you can use this mod as well!